 - An application for admission. - An official high school transcript that includes all work from the 9th grade to the date of application (see note on official transcripts below).
 Upon graduation, a final transcript must be submitted.
 GED scores may be presented in lieu of an official high school record provided the average score is 500 with no sub-score below 450. - A transcript of any college work attempted.
-Note on official transcripts: Transcripts are official only when mailed directly from the school to the C of I or delivered in a sealed envelope from the issuing institution to the Admission Office.
-Colleges in Idaho and Treasure Valley Community College may fax official transcripts to the Registrar's Office. - Official ACT or SAT test scores.\
+Note on official transcripts: Transcripts are official only when mailed directly from the school to The College of Idaho or delivered in a sealed envelope from the issuing institution to the Admission Office.
+Colleges and universities in Idaho and Treasure Valley Community College may fax official transcripts to the Registrar's Office. - Official ACT or SAT test scores.\

-\The College will accept ACT/SAT test scores as official if they are printed on the high school transcript, sent directly from ACT/SAT to the C of I in electronic, disk, or paper form; or if the ACT/SAT paper scores are faxed directly from the high school to the College.
+\The College will accept ACT/SAT test scores as official if they are printed on the high school transcript, sent directly from ACT/SAT to The College of Idaho in electronic or paper form; or if the ACT/SAT paper scores are faxed directly from the high school to the College.
 Scores printed from the Internet are not official scores, so will not be used to award financial aid.
 Special allowances may be made for international students.

-In addition, a short essay/personal statement and an evaluation letter from a teacher or guidance counselor is required.
+In addition, a short essay/personal statement and a letter of recommendation from a teacher or guidance counselor are required.

-Students who have graduated from high school at least two years prior to their anticipated date of enrollment and do not have ACT or SAT scores should consult with an admission counselor about test score and counselor and teacher evaluation requirements.
+Students who have graduated from high school at least two years prior to their anticipated date of enrollment and do not have ACT or SAT scores should consult with an admission counselor about test scores and counselor/teacher evaluation requirements.

-In addition, a personal interview and campus visit are recommended.
+A personal interview and campus visit are highly recommended.